 - Hey, You!: He never refers to the player by name during his first few encounters with them; once he starts calling them by their name, it's a clear indication that he's started to respect them.

 - Hypocrite: Before starting your first battle with him in Cherrygrove City, Silver mocks the player for receiving their first Pokemon in Professor Elm's lab, despite how that's where he stole a Pokemon earlier.

 - Idiot Hair: In the remakes.
 It's no indication of his character, however.

 - Inferiority Superiority Complex: All his obsession with being strong really amounts to this.
 He didn't want to be weak like his father, so he strives to be a good battler.

 - Jerkass: Until later in the game, when he loosens up.
 There are several trainers throughout the game pre-Kanto who mention the guy curb stomping them in a battle and taunting on how lame they were, and at least one even had his Pokémon stolen by him.

 - Jerk with a Heart of Gold: Becomes one later on.

-- Knight of Cerebus: He is much darker than the majority of the other rivals, having stolen his starter rather than being given one, forcing another trainer into handing over his Pokémon, being Giovanni's son, and treating his Pokémon like tools rather than friends.
+- Knight of Cerebus: He is much darker than other rivals, having stolen his starter rather than being given one, forcing another trainer into handing over his Pokémon, being Giovanni's son, and treating his Pokémon like tools rather than friends.

 - Leitmotif: Whenever he approaches you in the game, his unique song plays.

 - Loners Are Freaks: He does everything on his own, and is an exceptionally crude and ruthless boy.
 The player is probably the only human friend he has, but just that fact helps him become a much kinder person.